 By donating your Kaffarah with Muslim Aid, you can be absolutely sure that every last penny of your donation goes to feeding the people who need it most.

-Based on the calculation that it costs £4 to provide one meal for one person, a Kaffarah payment costs £240.
+One is required to feed 60 poor people per fast missed or broken deliberately.
+Based on the calculation that it costs £5 to provide one meal for one person, a Kaffarah payment costs £300.
 This is the cost paid for breaking a single fast.

 There is no specific time by which Kaffarah must be paid, however, the expectation is that it should be paid as soon as possible.
 Failing to fast during Ramadan without good reason is a serious dereliction of a divinely directed duty and should not be treated lightly or without reverence.
 Ideally, you should pay Kaffarah before the end of Ramadan.